rbccps-iisc/CAV_RECON/vision_code/version_2/readme.md

 Sample video link -https://drive.google.com/file/d/1ldeuFCHQ1VVGGs0AzYdygu_Gv_cDvd7a/view?usp=sharing

+Note-
-Note-1) The tensorRT model needs to built on the specific system on which it will be used.
+     1) The tensorRT model needs to built on the specific system on which it will be used.
      2)The segment_folders is same as version1 code but only the files which are different have been uploaded in segment_folders under this version2.
      3)The tensorrt model to be built requires this yolov4 folder- https://drive.google.com/drive/folders/1SqFXIO8qlUIZCgwRybNfAQUIcwdszp1o?usp=sharing  to be placed in build folder of tkdnn and then the commands to build the trt model can be followed from tkdnn github.
      4)Before making the trt model,replace the /tkDNN/tests/darknet/cfg/yolo4.cfg with the cfg file provided in files folder in this repo.Also replace the /tkDNN/tests/darknet/names/coco.names with the coco.names provided in the files folder in this repo.